Switzerland has four national languages. For any company wishing to do business successfully there, translation is a daily necessity.

 |Società a responsabilità limitata, Srl||Società a garanzia limitata, Sagl|

+In Switzerland, all language production affecting public life (institutions, bodies, associations, laws, ordinances, provisions, etc.) requires a version in each of the official languages.
+Consequently, there are also implications for the private sector.
 Private companies may be enrolled with Business registers in more than one Canton, so they will have official company names in more than one language.

 Examples of official denominations: